 Marvel franchise actors Anthony Mackie and Sebastian Stan will reprise the roles of Falcon and Winter Soldier, respectively, for the live-action series set within the MCU.
-Due to production delays caused by the coronavirus pandemic, The Falcon and the Winter Soldier currently does not have a premiere date.
+Due to production delays caused by the coronavirus pandemic, The Falcon and the Winter Soldier is scheduled to premiere in 2021, long after the original August 2020 release date that was initially announced for the series.
 Here’s everything we know so far.

 Premiere date unknown

 Although former Disney CEO Bob Iger initially said The Falcon and the Winter Soldier would premiere in August 2020, the coronavirus pandemic has thrown that schedule into limbo.

 In July, Disney released its schedule of programming for Disney+ in August, and The Falcon and the Winter Soldier was nowhere to be seen on the list.
 A few months later, Disney+ updated its own listing for the series and indicated that it’s “coming in 2021.”
 Exactly when in 2021 the show will premiere remains unknown.

 A Murphy’s Multiverse report suggests that a June set photo from The Falcon and the Winter Soldier depicts a recreation of Madripoor, the fictional Southeast Asian island from Marvel comics that’s often described as a haven for criminals.

 Madripoor em novas imagens de THE FALCON AND THE WINTER SOLDIER. pic.twitter.com/QRRN64MLu7